notescs/notescs.github.io/content/posts/0001-top-k-frequent-words.md

 “come before” are actually output last.
 That is, the front of the queue contains the “last” element according to the weak ordering imposed by Compare.

-By default in priority queue, the `compare` is `less` that is the largest element that appears at the top.
+By default, in priority queue, the `compare` is `less` that is the largest element that appears at the top.
 Using `greater` we can make the smallest element appear at the top.